Mortgage Repayment Types

 Interest Only

-Since the Mortgage Market Review in April 2014 the ability to take an interest mortgage has been severely limited as it was felt that too many mortgages being taken had inappropriate or unrealistic means to achieve full repayment.
+Since the Mortgage Market Review in 2014, the ability to take an interest-only mortgage has been severely limited.
+It was felt that too many mortgages were obtained with inappropriate or unrealistic means to achieve full payment.

 Think carefully before securing other debts against your home.
 Your home may be repossessed if you do not keep up the repayments on your mortgage.